3 Reasons First Time Managers Need More Help Than They're Getting

 Immediate impact

-The instinctive response for most organizations when faced with the fact that leadership development budgets are greater for senior and top managers comes down to impact.
+The instinctive response for most organisations when faced with the fact that leadership development budgets are greater for senior and top managers comes down to impact.
 Who needs more support: the CEO, leading 50,000 people, or the new manager with only a couple of direct reports?

 The answer comes at us from different angles, for example: